FirespriteLtd/website/site/content/careers/pages/senior-principal-environment-artist.md

 We are seeking someone who can work both in realism and in a stylistic way.

-As a Senior / Principal Environment Artist you will work closely with the Lead Artist, Animators and Art Director, as well as production to create a variety of Environment assets, sets and organics based on concept to suit the existing game style
+As a Senior / Principal Environment Artist you will work closely with the Lead Artist, Animators and Art Director, as well as production to create a variety of Environment assets, sets and organics based on concept to suit the existing game style.

 ##### **Key responsibilities:**